dgovor/Eight-Puzzle-Solver/README.md

 ## Description

 The proposed algorithm was written in MATLAB as a possible solver for the 8-puzzle problem.
-An 8-puzzle can be imagined
+An 8-puzzle can be imagined in the
 ![8-puzzle](https://github.com/dgovor/Eight-Puzzle-Solver/blob/main/8-puzzle.jpg?raw=true)

 ## Data preprocessing